HAND PLANE SUCCESS: How to Fine-Tune This Tool So It Works Like It Should

 Unlike the ongoing need for honing and (to a lesser extent) grinding, tweaking the cap iron and lever cap is a one-time operation.
 As the tip of a sharp plane iron slices wood fibres, the curved leading edge of the cap iron directs those shavings up and out of the tool, giving them their curly shape.
 That’s why the cap iron is sometimes called the chip breaker and should be highly polished (to reduce friction), with a tight, gap-free fit against the flat back of the plane iron.
 If you’ve ever used a plane that regularly plugs up with shavings, it probably means there’s a gap where the cap iron meets the flat back of the plane iron.

-As you can see in the labelled illustration, the plane iron and cap iron are held together with a single bolt.
+As you can see in the labelled illustration at the beginning of this article, the plane iron and cap iron are held together with a single bolt.
 With the two parts together but out of the plane, take a close look at the place where the plane iron and cap iron meet.
 If you see gaps anywhere — even tiny ones — you’ll need to rub the leading edge of the cap iron against a perfectly flat, abrasive surface to refine the edge.
 This is called lapping, a process you’ll follow elsewhere as you tune your plane towards better and better performance.

 Complete this stage by polishing the curved leading edge of the cap iron and the cam face of the lever cap so they both gleam.
 A smooth surface leads to reduced friction in both these places, and this means a plane that performs more effortlessly and adjusts more easily.
 That hard felt buffing wheel you used before for honing your plane iron makes quick work of polishing these parts.